Create a Backbone Virtual Circuit

 You can manually enter the ID or click Next Available.
 If you click Next Available, we find the highest in-use VLAN ID and increment by one.
 For example, if the highest in-use ID is 15, this field autopopulates with 16.
 By default, these fields are already populated with the next available VLAN ID.
 You can always change VLAN IDs by editing the virtual circuit.

 TIP: Expand Advanced Configuration Options below to review prior VLAN ID allocations.

 IMPORTANT: Ports that are on EFR devices cannot have a mix of tagged and untagged VLANs.
-If you are planning to provision multiple virtual circuits on the selected ports, you must keep VLAN tagging enabled for both ends.
+If you are planning to provision multiple virtual circuits on an EFR port, you must keep VLAN tagging enabled for both ends.
 You can check whether a port is on an EFR device from its details page.

 Advanced Configuration Options